tpf/tprf-hugo-site/content/contributor-license-agreement.md

 ---
-title: "Contributor License Agreement"
+title: 'Contributor License Agreement'
-url:   "/contributor-license-agreement.html"
+url: '/contributor-license-agreement.html'
 ---

 This non-exclusive license is designed to serve the Perl community, including contributors to projects of the Perl Foundation ("Foundation"), the open source projects and